 Oneida County Executive Anthony Picente first announced the launch of the Main Street Program on July 28, 2021.
 Following the program's launch, participating municipalities were required to submit an application in which they identified potential project ideas and outlined several best practice components to be included as part of their proposed projects.
-In the fall of 2021, Planning Department staff met with local leaders to discuss the Village's public space improvement initiative for the Village Park.
-Plans to enhance this greenspace and its surroundings were designed to create an opportunity in light of the Village's recent demolition of an existing structure at 39 Genesee Street.
+In August 2021, Planning Department staff met with local leaders to discuss improving access to and amenities in the parks, planning efforts underway, supporting business growth, addressing roadway safety issues, accommodating bicyclists, and creating a pleasing pedestrian environment within the Village of New York Mills.